 - i.
-In respect of the Company's Property, Plant and Equipment and Intangible Assets: - (a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment. - (B) The Company has maintained proper records showing full particulars of intangible assets. - (b) Property, Plant and Equipment have been physically verified by the Management during the period and no material discrepancies were identified on such verification. - (c) The title deeds of immovable properties recorded in the books of accounts of the company are held in the name of the Company or in the name of LLP (as the company has been converted from LLP). - (d) The Company has revalued its Property, Plant and Equipment during the period.
-The valuation of the property is based on the valuation by a Registered Valuer. - (e) No proceedings have been initiated during the period or are pending against the Company as at March 31, 2023 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder. - (a) The Company has done physical verification of Inventories within reasonable intervals. - (b) The Company has been sanctioned working capital limits in excess of ₹ 5 crore, in aggregate, during the year, from banks or financial institutions on the basis of security of current assets, the quarterly returns or statements filed by the company with such banks or financial institutions are in agreement with the books of account of the Company. - iii.
+In respect of the Company's Property, Plant and Equipment and Intangible Assets: - (a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment. - (B) The Company has maintained proper records showing full particulars of intangible assets. - (b) Property, Plant and Equipment have been physically verified by the Management during the year and no material discrepancies were identified on such verification. - (c) The title deeds (if any) of immovable properties recorded in the books of accounts of the company are held in the name of the Company. - (d) The Company has not revalued any of its Property, Plant and Equipment during the year. - (e) No proceedings have been initiated during the year or are pending against the Company as at March 31, 2023 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder. - ii. (a) The Company has done physical verification of Inventories within reasonable intervals. - (b) The Company has been sanctioned working capital limits in excess of ₹ 5 crore, in aggregate, during the year, from banks or financial institutions on the basis of security of current assets, the quarterly returns or statements filed by the company with such banks or financial institutions are in agreement with the books of account of the Company. - iii.
 According to the information and explanations given to us, the Company has not made any investment, provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or any other parties.
 Accordingly, the provisions of clause 3(iii)(a), (b), (c), (d), (e) and (f) of the Order are not applicable to the Company and hence not commented upon. - iv.
 The Company has not granted any loans or made any investments, or provide any guarantees or security to the parties covered under Section 185 and 186.
 Therefore, the provisions of Clause 3(iv) of the said Order are not applicable to the Company. - v.
 The Company has not accepted any deposits from the public within the meaning of Section 73, 74, 75 and 76 of the Act and the Rules framed there under to the extent notified.
 Hence reporting under clause 3(v) of the Order is not applicable. - vi.
 The Central Government has specified maintenance of cost records under sub-section (1) of section 148 of the Act in respect of the products of the Company.
 We have broadly reviewed the books of account maintained by the Company pursuant to the Rules made by the Central Government for the maintenance of cost records and are of the opinion that, prima facie, the prescribed accounts and records have been made and maintained.
 However, we have not made a detailed examination of the cost records with a view to determine whether they are accurate or complete. - vii.
 According to the information and explanation given to us, in respect of statutory dues: - a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, in our opinion, the Company is generally regular in depositing undisputed statutory dues as applicable to it, including provident fund, Employees State Insurance, income tax, goods and service tax, and other material statutory dues with the appropriate authorities.